THE PERSONAL DATA WE COLLECT

 Your personal data is only intended to be used by the Réunion des Musées Nationaux-Grand Palais and is only accessible by our staff who are empowered to manage it, according to the collection purposes (commercial or administrative departments, departments responsible for the control, marketing departments).

-As an exception, it may be communicated to:
+It may be communicated to:

 - third parties as part of compliance with a legal obligation or in order to guarantee our rights (authorities and courts, lawyers, tax inspector, etc.)